-There were no reported hate crimes for the years 2018, or 2019.
+There were no reported hate crimes for the year 2019.
 One hate crime was reported for calendar year 2020: One intimidation incident was reported based on race.

-There were no reported hate crimes for the years 2019, 2019, 2020.
+There were no reported hate crimes for the year 2021.

 Crime Prevention Safety and Awareness